 In the past, students who have successfully completed an A Level in this subject have progressed to higher education courses related to: Architecture, Engineering, Furniture Design, Graphic Design, Industrial Design, Interior Design, Product Design.

-Students are encouraged to consider aspects of sustainability when designing and making coursework and written examination.
+Students are encouraged to consider aspects of sustainability when designing and making.

 AS/A level Design and Technology: Fashion and Textiles

 Product design or Art at